7 Best Renters Insurance Companies in Iowa 2025

 Here are the things that are covered by the typical renters insurance policy.

 • Damage or theft of personal property.
-If your personal belongings are damaged, destroyed, or stolen, your policy will cover the loss based on the type of coverage you buy (actual cash value vs. replacement cash value) and your policy limits.
+Suppose your personal belongings are damaged, destroyed, or stolen.
+In that case, your policy will cover the loss based on the type of coverage you buy (actual cash value vs. replacement cash value) and your policy limits.

 • Medical coverage.
 In addition to covering personal liability, renters insurance will cover a portion of your guest’s medical expenses related to a covered injury.